 On January 16, 2013 the City’s Planning Commission finalized its draft code amendment to the shoreline master program.
 Details of the materials are found on the Planning Commission Transmittal page.

 The City Council is considering the Draft Shoreline Master Program prepared by the Planning Commission.
-A public hearing will be held on August 4, 2014 to provide an opportunity for the public to make written and oral comments regarding variations that are being considered by the City Council to the Planning Commission's recommended Draft.
+A public hearing was held on August 4, 2014 to provide an opportunity for the public to make written and oral comments regarding variations that are being considered by the City Council to the Planning Commission's recommended Draft.
 Refer to the Public Involvement page for more information.